 Access information and requests: Doors will open at 7:15pm.
 Show will begin at 7:30pm.
 In order that folks and performers be able to attend, please come fragrance free.
 At the bare minimum, please do not wear perfume, cologne, essential oils or products scented with them.
 For more info, visit: http://www.brownstargirl.org/blog/fragrance-free-femme-of-colour-realness-draft-15 and https://eastbaymeditation.org/resources/fragrance-free-at-ebmc/#toggle-id-3

 ASL interpretation and/or CART services will be offered if requested by Tue Mar 28 at 12pm EST by contacting Andy Cofino at firstname.lastname@example.org or 609-258-7400.
 The Carl A. Fields Center is wheelchair accessible and bathrooms are accessible for manual, powerchair and scooter users.
 There are two all genders accessible bathrooms located on the second floor, which is accessible by elevator.

-Sponsored by Princeton BTGALA with support from the LGBT Center, Women*s Center, Office of Disability Services, AccessAbility Center and the Program in Gender and Sexuality Studies
+Sponsored by Princeton BTGALA with support from the LGBT Center, Carl A. Fields Center, Women*s Center, Office of Disability Services, AccessAbility Center and the Program in Gender and Sexuality Studies